githubtraining/continuous-delivery-aws/responses/07_approve.md

 In our case, we created the `sam-template.yml` for you.
 It contains information that's specific about the application's endpoints and structure.

+## Step 6: Approve the pull request

+I've requested your approval on this pull request.
+Once you approve this, I will merge.

+### :keyboard: Activity: Approve pull request adding the necessary configuration files

+1. Approve this pull request

 {% else %}
 # Configuring your Azure environment